Big-Sands/adhd.ge/articles/contents-en.md

 (We have no relation with an1.ge and just mention their existence)

-## AVOID AT ALL COSTS
+## Avoid
 ### Phenibut
-Incompetent "psychiatrists" prescribe Phenibut to patients visiting regarding ADHD.
-This substance is dangerous, it is not regulated in Georgia, it causes dependence, has the worst withdrawal among **any substance known to man**.
+Incompetent psychiatrists prescribe Phenibut to patients visiting regarding ADHD.
+This substance is dangerous, it is not regulated in Georgia, it causes dependence, has the worst withdrawal among any substance known to man.
-If you unfortunately already started using it, please see the quitting instructions linked bellow and contact your doctor if you do not understand something.
+If you already started using it, please see the quitting instructions linked bellow and contact your doctor if you do not understand something.

 [https://old.reddit.com/r/quittingphenibut](https://old.reddit.com/r/quittingphenibut)